Small Grant: OpenWeights - A Hugging Face–compatible model hub backed by Sia

 openweights-cas, built on Rust and Axum, is the control plane and the only service that writes to Sia.
 It validates authentication, persists the catalog and Xet metadata in Postgres, calls sdk.upload followed by sdk.pin_object against indexd, and mints HMAC-signed URLs for the gateway to serve.

-openweights-gateway, built on Go, is the data plane.
+openweights-gateway, built on Go with the Sia Storage Go SDK, is the data plane is the data plane.
 It validates those signed URLs, serves byte-range responses against a whole-xorb disk LRU cache, and on cold miss issues an offset-and-length Sia download.
-The supporting services are a digest-pinned indexd and Postgres for the catalog and Xet metadata.
+The supporting service is Postgres, which holds the catalog and Xet metadata.
+The operator’s existing indexdendpoint is supplied via environment variables.

 An operator console is served from the same CAS process, providing GitHub OAuth sign-in, API key management, a model list, and an asset list with pin-state badges.